 What’s Next in the MDL?
 2018 Update

 In December 2017, the MDL judge shot down 3M’s incredibly annoying strategy of attacking the credibility of the plaintiffs’ scientific case.
 U.S. District Judge Joan Ericksen ruled that the plaintiffs’ science is credible.
-Hopefully, these cases continue to move forward towards an eventual out of court class action settlement.
+Hopefully, these cases continue to move forward towards an eventual out-of-court class action settlement (update: they didn’t).

 Important Bair Hugger Studies